 About The Dickson Poon School of Law

-The Dickson Poon School of Law at King's College London is one of the oldest law schools in England and recognised globally as one of the best law schools in the world - ranking in the top 10 in the UK and 16th worldwide*.
+The Dickson Poon School of Law at King's College London is one of the oldest law schools in England and recognised globally as one of the best law schools in the world.*

-The School was established in 1831, and has played an integral role in the life of King's College London since the College was formed almost 200 years ago.
+The School was established in 1831, and has played an integral role in the life of King's since the university was formed almost 200 years ago.

 It has one of this country's most distinguished research and teaching reputations - staff are active in research and among the leading international experts.
 This helps us to continue to push the boundaries of academic thought and to innovate across disciplines.

-Most recently, Professor David Caron has been appointed as the new Dean of The Dickson Poon School of Law.
+Professor David D Caron joined the School as Dean in mid 2013.
 David Caron was previously the C. William Maxeiner Distinguished Professor of Law at the University of California, Berkeley.

 In 2014 the School recruited new faculty to a number of key roles including the Chair in Politics, Philosophy & Law and the Chair in Transnational Law.